Grzdaczek/mazes/README.md

 A tool for generating random mazes using a modified Kruskal algorithm.
 The program uses the graph data structure implemented in `graph` crate.

-The `graph::Graph` type stores data in form of adjacency matrix, the type is generic , enables dynamic insertion of nodes and edges, and implements iterators.
+The `graph::Graph` type stores data in the form of adjacency matrix, type is generic, enables dynamic insertion of nodes and edges, and implements iterators.

 # Instructions